Zaptic/saml/README.md

 identity provider's assertions

 `idp.signature.algorithm`
-Currently supported are `sha256` and `sha512` this is the algorithm with which the identity provider will sign the assertions
+Currently, supported are `sha256` and `sha512` this is the algorithm with which the identity provider will sign the assertions

 `idp.signature.allowedCertificates`